-Earlier this year my wife Gemma and I took a short trip to Berlin.
+Earlier this year Gemma and I took a short trip to Berlin.
 It is a place we have always wanted to visit and it didn’t disappoint.
 It is a city full of history, interesting architecture and most importantly, great food!

 Walking back to our hotel one evening, we discovered a building that stood out to us.
 It was a huge, abandoned and had ‘Stop Wars’ painted in red across the front.
 The lettering was the height of two floors and spanned the width of one end of the building.
 A fairly impressive piece of graffiti on an even more impressive building.

 It seemed odd that such a huge structure had been left to decay in what is a fairly central and busy part of the city.
 If this was London, it would be have been re-developed into flats and restaurants long ago.

 We got a little closer and made our way into the central courtyard to see if we could find a way to photograph or see inside.
 We took a few steps into the courtyard and realised we were already being followed.
 Not knowing the area we scuttled back the main road and continued to walk along the entire length of the building, it went on forever.

 Back at the hotel and on a stable Internet connection, we started researching this mysterious, bleak and intriguing lump of concrete.
 It turns out we had discovered Haus der Statistik, the former statistics-gathering HQ of the German Democratic Republic.
 The top search result was a blog called Abandoned Berlin.
 It is a fascinating site that explores the history of forgotten landmarks in and around Berlin.
 It has some beautiful photos of these forgotten buildings — including photos inside of Haus der Statistik that we didn’t manage to snap ourselves: